utilis-notitia/Data_Analytics_Portfolio/README.md

 From exploratory data analysis to interactive dashboards, I aim to showcase the power of data visualisation in driving business decisions.

 Browse through my portfolio to get a taste of my work and feel free to reach out if you have any questions or comments.

+You will find a selection of Tableau Dashboards on [Aaron's Tableau Profile](https://public.tableau.com/app/profile/aaronn)